unbit/vpn-ws/README.md

 vpn-ws-client <tap> <server>
 ```

-where <tap> is a (platform-dependent) tap device path, and server is the url of the nginx /vpn path (in the ws://|wss:// form)
+where 'tap' is a (platform-dependent) tap device path, and 'server' is the url of the nginx /vpn path (in the ws://|wss:// form)

 Before using the client, you need to ensure you have some form of tun/tap implementation.
 Linux and FreeBSD already have it out-of the box.